serge-yerin/ra_data_processing-all/README.md

 * cross-spectra (2 channels of auto-spectra + real & imaginary parts of cross-spectra)
 * waveform data (1 or 2 channels).

+Connection of antennas to receiver channels

+* At UTR-2 channel A typically received signals from NS arm and the B channel from W arm of the antenna array, but there could be any other configurations like separate sections of the telescopes etc.

+* At URAN-2 channels A & B were typically connected to 2 perpendicular linear polarizations of dipole subarray.

+* At GURT for single subarray observations channels A & B were connected to 2 perpendicular linear polarizations of dipole subarray.
+For interferometer observations channels A & B were connected to the same linear polarizations of 2 dipole subarrays.

 Receivers can work with an external clock generator which provides ADC samplig rate.
 The sampling rate can be adjusted.
 Typical sample rates used:

 * **66 MHz** clock frequency provides 33 MHz band of receiver (usual at UTR-2 and URAN for DSPZ)